Exchange programs for law students

 Exchange Information Session

-Students planning to go on exchange or study abroad must attend the Exchanges information session to be held on Wednesday, October 3, 2012 from 1:00 to 2:00 in the Moot Court.
+Students planning to go on exchange or study abroad must attend the Exchanges information session to be held on Wednesday, October 2, 2013 from 1:00 to 2:30 in the Moot Court.
+Please note that students can only go on exchange in their 3rd or 4th year of the B.C.L./LL.B. program.

 The Faculty of Law and McGill University have entered into a number of bilateral exchange agreements with several universities around the world.
 The complete list of McGill's partner institutions may be found on the website of the McGill Student Exchanges and Study Abroad (SESA) Office.
 You are welcome to apply for an exchange at any of the universities listed on the SESA website - provided, of course, that they have a law faculty!
 When selecting your preferences, keep in mind that we have guaranteed exchange spots for McGill law students with the partners listed below (bilateral exchange partners, NACLE partners, CREPUQ members).

-Bilateral exchange agreements (reserved space for law students):
+Bilateral exchange agreements (reserved space for McGill law students):

 - University of Melbourne